-With VM and container-granular operations, Tintri make it simple to script the process.
-To see how to do it in PowerShell, see my previous blog post, Automating Workflows in Your CI/CD Pipeline.
+With VM and container-granular operations, VMstore makes it simple to script the process.
+To see how to do it in PowerShell, see our previous blog post, Automating Workflows in Your CI/CD Pipeline.

 To help them solve the problem, we adopted an approach that is once again very similar to a DevOps environment where you have separate production and test data.
 Basically, what was needed was a replica of production data that reports could run against.